-^{ 24} hourly / 8 hourly values shall be met 92% of the time in a year.
-However, 8% of the time it may exceed but not on two consecutive days.
+\\ 24 hourly or 8 hourly or 1 hourly monitored values, as applicable, shall be complied with 98% of the time in a year.
+2% of the time, they may exceed the limits but not on two consecutive days of monitoring.